-Earlier this spring, Neil Kelly put the finishing touches on a dream project: a showcase mid-century home in Central Oregon that includes luxurious interior design, natural and reclaimed materials, energy efficiency features, and sweeping views of the Cascade Mountains.
+In the spring of 2016, Neil Kelly put the finishing touches on a dream project in Central Oregon: a LEED Platinum Mid-Century style home that includes luxurious interior design, natural and reclaimed materials, energy efficiency features, and sweeping views of the Cascade Mountains.

 “We chose a design that would suit the location: rustic, yet refined,” said designer Nate Ewen.

 “The feel of the house, inside and out, sets this project apart from others.
 The interior is open, but the scale is not overpowering.
 Rooms are simple, yet sophisticated.
 The natural light flooding in during the day unifies and enhances each space,” Ewen said.

 Design objectives for the home included capturing mountain views in front and resort views in back, while at the same time preserving privacy relative to adjacent properties.
 The floor plan also needed to be versatile enough to fit the lifestyle of an empty-nester couple or a family of four or five.

 Another objective was to combine energy efficient construction and technology to create a comfortable, healthy home for the user.
 The house includes hybrid insulation and airtight sealing to control air flow, a ductless “mini-split” heating and cooling system, UV-resistant triple-pane windows, and a 9.24 kw photovoltaic solar energy system.

 Outside, the form and features of the home grab your attention – floating canopies, subtle angles and long lines that highlight the features of the exterior yet soften its geometric shape, and the contrast of the gapped horizontal juniper siding with the vertical T&G cedar plank siding.